-As of December 31, 2022, we were in compliance with the financial covenants of our credit agreement and expect to remain in such compliance.
-As of December 31, 2022, we had a term loan B with a principal outstanding balance of \$1.1 billion maturing in 2025, a term loan A with a principal outstanding balance of \$400 million maturing in 2027 and a five-year revolving credit facility maturing in 2027 with a maximum aggregate principal amount of \$750 million, of which none was outstanding and \$9 million was allocated to outstanding letters of credit.
+As of December 31, 2023, we were in compliance with the financial covenants of our credit agreement and expect to remain in such compliance.
+As of December 31, 2023, we had a term loan B with a principal outstanding balance of \$1.1 billion maturing in 2030, a term loan A with a principal outstanding balance of \$384 million maturing in 2027 and a five-year revolving credit facility maturing in 2027 with a maximum aggregate principal amount of \$750 million, of which \$160 million was outstanding and \$9 million was allocated to outstanding letters of credit.

-The interest rate per annum applicable to our term loan B is equal to, at our option, either a base rate plus a margin of 0.75% or LIBOR plus a margin of 1.75%.
-Our revolving credit facility and term loan A are subject to an interest rate per annum equal to, at our option, either a base rate plus a margin ranging from 0.50% to 1.00% or the Secured Overnight Funding Rate ("SOFR") plus a 0.10% SOFR adjustment, plus a margin ranging from 1.50% to 2.00%, in either case based upon the total leverage ratio of the Company and its restricted subsidiaries.
+The interest rate per annum applicable to our term loan B is equal to, at our option, either a base rate plus a margin of 1.25% or the Secured Overnight Financing Rate ("SOFR") plus a margin of 2.25% plus a 0.10% SOFR adjustment.
+Our revolving credit facility and term loan A are subject to an interest rate per annum equal to, at our option, either a base rate plus a margin ranging from 0.50% to 1.00% or SOFR plus a 0.10% SOFR adjustment, plus a margin ranging from 1.50% to 2.00%, in either case based upon our total leverage ratio and the total leverage of our restricted subsidiaries.
+As of December 31, 2023, the margin on our term loan A was 1.75%.

-As of December 31, 2022, \$1.1 billion of our term loan B is hedged with pay-fixed/receive-variable interest rate swaps hedging our term loan interest rate exposure.
-The aggregate fair value of these interest rate swaps was a \$53 million asset as of December 31, 2022.
+As of December 31, 2023, \$1.1 billion of our variable-rate debt is hedged with pay-fixed/receive-variable interest rate swaps hedging our term loan interest rate exposure.
+The aggregate fair value of these interest rate swaps was a \$13 million asset as of December 31, 2023.
+In January 2024, we entered into new pay-fixed/receive-variable interest rate swaps that hedge the interest rate exposure on \$275 million of our variable-rate debt with an effective date in the fourth quarter of 2024 and an expiration date in the fourth quarter of 2027.
+The fixed rate associated with the new swaps is 3.37% (plus applicable spreads).
+As of January 2024, nearly all our term loan B has a fixed interest rate through the fourth quarter of 2027.